-Western Victorian Transmission Network Project, Victoria (2020/8741) This decision is made u Conservation Act 1999 nder section 75 of the Environment Protection and Biodiversity (EPBC Act). proposed action To construct an overhead electricity transmission line and related infrastructure, including construction and upgrade of terminal stations, between Bulgana in western Victoria and Sydenham, in Melbourne's north-west [See EPBC Act referral 2020/8741]. decision on proposed The proposed action is a controlled action. action The project will require assessment and approval under the EPBC Act before it can proceed. relevant controlling provisions Listed threatened species and communities (sections 18 & 18A) designated proponent AUSNET TRANSMISSION GROUP PTY LTD ACN 079 798 173 assessment approach The project will be assessed under the assessment bilateral agreement with the Victorian Government.
-Decision-maker Name and position Declan O'Connor-Cox Acting Assistant Secretary Environment Assessments (Vic, Tas) & Post Approvals Branch date of decision
+Western Victorian Transmission Network Project, Victoria (2020/8741)

+This decision is made under section 75 of the Environment Protection and Biodiversity

+Conservation Act 1999 (EPBC Act). proposed action To construct an overhead electricity transmission line and related infrastructure, including construction and upgrade of terminal stations, between Bulgana in western Victoria and Sydenham, in Melbourne's north-west [See EPBC Act referral 2020/8741]. decision on proposed The proposed action is a controlled action. action The project will require assessment and approval under the EPBC Act before it can proceed. relevant controlling provisions Listed threatened species and communities (sections 18 & 18A) designated proponent AUSNET TRANSMISSION GROUP PTY LTD ACN 079 798 173 The project will be according to the program of 1994-1-1 assessment The project will be assessed under the assessment bilateral agreement with the Victorian Government.

+Decision-maker

+Name and position Declan O'Connor-Cox Acting Assistant Secretary Environment Assessments (Vic, Tas) & Post Approvals Branch

+Signature Donn

+date of decision 2/9/2020